davidgcameron/scripts/crsg/README.md

 Edit crsg.py to add the Grafana access token, which can be found at https://gitlab.cern.ch/atlas-adc-monitoring/grafana-api/-/blob/master/Examples/CRSG%20report/Scripts/crsg.py

-Get data from grafana
-Note that the dates are inclusive
+Get data from grafana for the desired time period - note that the dates are inclusive

 `python3 crsg.py -f 2021-01-01 -t 2021-12-31 -o results-2021`